foundersandcoders/api-workshop/README.md

 After that we will work on some examples in which we will make API requests.

 #### What to do
+Start by adding [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) a Chrome extension that makes JSON data much more readable in Chrome

 Read each section and be ready to answer questions

 1. [Request and response pattern](https://github.com/lucymonie/api-workshop/blob/master/01-request-response.md)